fatiando/community/GOVERNANCE.md

 **The individuals currently occupying each role will be listed on our website [fatiando.org][website].**

-### Steering Council
+### Project Leader

-The overall role of the Steering Council is to ensure, through working with the BDFL and taking input from the Community, the long-term well-being of the project, both technically and as a community.
+The overall role of the Project Leaders is to ensure, taking input from the Community, the long-term well-being of the project, both technically and as a community.
-It is expected that all communication between the Council will be carried out in the open through one of The Project's [communication channels][contact].
+Hence, Project Leaders are expected to take active roles in the project for extended periods of time.

-The Council is responsible for planning, organization, and direction of The Project's operations and programs.
+The Leaders are responsible for planning, organization, and direction of The Project's operations and programs.
-There is an expectation that Steering Council members will attend regular online meetings and invest effort in community and organizational strategy, as well as developing and acting on the long-term vision of The Project.
+There is an expectation that Leaders will attend regular online meetings and invest effort in community and organizational strategy, as well as developing and acting on the long-term vision of The Project.
-The Steering Council may delegate their authority on a particular decision or set of decisions to any other Contributor at their discretion.
-The Project encourages others to fork the project if they disagree with the overall direction the Council is taking.
+The Project encourages others to fork the project if they disagree with the overall direction the Project Leaders are taking.

-To become eligible for being a Steering Council Member, an individual must be a Project Contributor who has produced contributions that are substantial in quality and quantity, and sustained over at least one year.
+To become eligible for being a Project Leader, an individual must be a Project Contributor who has produced contributions that are substantial in quality and quantity, and sustained over time.
 Contributions include, but are not limited to, code, code review, infrastructure work, community participation, community help/building, education and outreach, design work, etc.
 We want to encourage a diverse array of backgrounds, viewpoints, and talents in our team.
-Potential Council Members will be nominated by existing Council Members and voted upon by the existing Council.
+Potential Project Leaders will be nominated by existing Leaders and voted upon by the existing Leaders.
-Based on a successful vote, the newly elected Member is invited to serve in that capacity.
-A newly elected Member will be mentored in their role by an existing Council Member (appointed by the Council) until they feel that the mentorship is no longer required.

-If a Council member becomes inactive in the project for a period of one year, they will be considered for removal from the Council.
+If a Project Leader becomes inactive in the project for an extended period of time, they will be considered for removal from the role.
-Before removal, the inactive Member will be approached by the BDFL to see if they plan on returning to active participation.
+Before removal, the inactive Leader will be approached to see if they plan on returning to active participation.
-If not, they will be removed immediately upon a Council vote.
+If not, they will be removed immediately upon a vote by the other Project Leaders.
-If they plan on returning to active participation, they will be given a grace period of one year.
+If they plan on returning to active participation, they will be given a grace period before reassessment of their situation.
-If they don't return to active participation within that time period, they will be removed by vote of the Council.
-Former Council members will be listed on the project website, acknowledging the period during which they were active in the Council.

-The Council reserves the right to eject current Members if they are deemed to be actively harmful to the project's well-being, and attempts at communication and conflict resolution have failed.
+The Project Leaders reserve the right to eject current Leaders if they are deemed to be actively harmful to the project's well-being, and attempts at communication and conflict resolution have failed.

-> The initial Steering Council was appointed by the BDFL (Leonardo Uieda) in
-> 2022.

-### Benevolent Dictator For Life (BDFL)

-The Project will have a BDFL (Benevolent Dictator for Life).
-The BDFL is part of the Steering Council and has the same responsibilities of other Council members.
-In addition:

-* As *Dictator*, they, have the authority to make all final decisions for The Project.
-* As *Benevolent*, they, in practice, choose to defer that authority to the consensus of the Community and Steering Council.

-It is expected that the BDFL will only rarely assert their final authority.
-Because it is rarely used, we refer to the BDFL's final authority as a "special" or "overriding" vote.
-When it does occur, the BDFL's override typically happens in situations where there is a deadlock in building consensus among the Community.

-The BDFL can step down at any time, and acting in good faith, will also listen to serious calls to do so.
-The BDFL can appoint their successor, but it is expected that the Steering Council and the Community will be consulted on this decision.
-If the BDFL is unable to appoint a successor, the Steering Council will make this decision, preferably by consensus but, if needed, by a majority vote.

-### Community Manager

-The main role of the Community Managers is to breathe life into our Community.
-Community Managers are responsible for, among other things, promoting attendance at regular community calls, managing social media accounts, welcoming new people to the Community, approaching specific groups for engagement and partnership with The Project (e.g., Geolatinas, Earth Science Women's Network), putting together community events, running the user survey, etc.
-Of course, no single Community Manager will be responsible for all of these activities.
-Sub-committees can be formed at the discretion of the current Community Managers to delegate responsibility for certain activities to other Project Contributors.
-Community Managers are appointed by the Steering Council upon suggestion from the Community or self-nomination by potential candidates.
-A newly appointed Community Manager will be mentored in their role by an existing Community Manager and/or Steering Council Member until they feel that the mentorship is no longer required.

-Community Managers will have administrative access to the accounts and repositories that are required to fulfil their roles.
-It is expected that they will employ standard IT safety procedures to secure passwords and account information (using a password manager, enabling two-factor authentication, avoiding duplication of passwords, etc).

 ### Package Maintainer